-In October of last year, I left Ukraine to go to Italy to work for three months as a volunteer English teacher at a middle school and elementary school.
+In October of last year, I went to Italy to work for three months as a volunteer English teacher at a middle school and elementary school.
 I found the opportunity through an organization that was advertising on Workaway, a website I highly recommend for anyone looking for opportunities to be immersed in a foreign language without having to spend a lot of money.

 I was placed in the town of La Loggia, just south of Torino, and lived with an Italian host family (I didn’t get paid, but the free lodging and food and the experience were well worth it for me).
 Now, I was expected to speak English with my host family (which I did), and I was kept surprisingly busy with my 20 hour a week teaching schedule (lesson planning, took a lot of time, of course).
 But I did use the opportunities I could take to practice learning Italian.